bonenaga/most_betterest_pong/readme.txt

 -Font: The tutorial used calibri as the font for all text but this turned out to be problematic on my Debian Linux computer.
 I switched the font to arial which was not an issue since arial was included in the distro be default.

--Endgame: I raised the endgame points to 5 rather than 3 because my other changes mean the game already moves really fast.
-I also froze the x-movement of the ball when the win message was shown because sometimes the game would say that one player had won but a few seconds later changed it to say that the other player had won.
+-Endgame: I raised the endgame points to 5 rather than 3 because my other changes already cause the game to move really fast.
+I also froze the x-axis movement of the ball when the win message was shown because sometimes the game would say that one player had won but a few seconds later changed it to say that the other player had won.
+I suspect the ball was still being "moved" even though it wasn't drawn and was scoring points in the background.